 Fourteen hundred forty three years ago, Jason Blood had ceased to be an Englishman.
 But today’s excursion made him feel otherwise.
 He felt nostalgic.
 The music of pipe bands droned in the distance—not one band, not one song, but several bands playing at once.
 It was a long, long time since Jason Blood heard such a sound.

 He strolled past booths selling steak and kidney pie, Cornish pasties, Scotch eggs and haggis.
 It was a long time since he had smelled those aromas.

-Jason lived chiefly in Gotham, Seattle, Buenos Aires, Rome, Tokyo and St. Bart’s.
-When he got back to England at all, it seemed he was either shuttling between Heathrow Airport and Gatwick, or else immersed in some business that permitted no more indulgence than a hurried sandwich from a London TGI Friday’s.
+Jason lived chiefly in Gotham, Seattle, Buenos Aires, Rome, Tokyo and St. Barth’s.
+When he got back to England at all, it seemed he was either shuttling between Heathrow and Gatwick, or else immersed in some business that permitted no more indulgence than a hurried sandwich from a London TGI Friday’s.
 He never made it into the country to discover signs such as this:

 Scones w/ Devonshire Cream